makeyourownmaker/mementomori/README.md

 It also estimates how much longer you will live based on the [National life tables, UK: 2013 to 2015](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/lifeexpectancies/bulletins/nationallifetablesunitedkingdom/20132015) from the [Office for National Statistics](https://www.ons.gov.uk/).
-There are both male and female lifetime estimates.
+There are both male (79.1 years) and female (82.8 years) lifetime estimates.

 The script should be run from a daily cron job without the verbose option.
 In this case, it only displays ages and lifetime estimates on the following "milestones":